-Additional:

-expected to show mortality or decadence):

-- 14. Average percent litter cover (%) and depth ( in): - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): - 16.
+Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): 14.
+Average percent litter cover (%) and depth (in): 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site:

-17. Perennial plant reproductive capability:
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: 17.
+Perennial plant reproductive capability: